NCBI-Hackathons/Mutation_burden/README.md

 # Mutation_burden
-Building a pipeline to assess effects of mutation burden We will calculate clone-specific mutational burden and determine the potential benefit from immunotherapy treatment
+Building a pipeline to assess effects of mutation burden based on tumor clonality.
+We will validate the clonality in pre-mixed cancer samples, separate the mutation burden based on segmented CNV calls, calculate clone-specific mutational burden and determine the potential benefit from immunotherapy treatment.

 ## Work Flow:
 1) Preprocessing: FASTQ files->BAM and VCF files